 Son: “But I haven’t done anything.”

 You: “I understand, but please listen.
 For the past week, you’ve been seeing old friends and coming home past midnight.
 It makes me anxious when you’re out late and I start to worry that you may relapse.
 From now on, I want you to be home by 11 PM.
 I also can’t keep providing you with money, so I want you to start looking for a part-time job so that you can pay for your own needs and help out with some household expenses.
 If you don’t want to follow these rules, then I won’t let you borrow my car anymore and you’ll have to find your own apartment.”

 Son: “That’s so unfair!
 I promise to stop borrowing money.
 And my friends and I aren’t doing anything bad!”

 You: “I’m sorry.
 But until I’m certain that there is nothing to worry about and that you are earning money to take care of your own expenses, these rules are necessary.
 We can discuss this again at a later date and reassess the boundary based on your progress.”

 4. Monitor their progress with check-ins.

-If your loved one is adhering to the boundaries you set, consider loosening the rules a bit.
+Over time, if your loved one is adhering to the boundaries, consider loosening the rules a bit.
 It can be challenging for someone in recovery to quickly change all their old habits, so it’s important to acknowledge this and applaud them for their progress.
-Through trial-and-error, you’ll come to see what works well and what doesn’t when creating boundaries.
+Through trial and error, you’ll come to see what works well and what doesn’t when creating boundaries.
 Each time you create a new boundary, you’ll be able to refine your process even more.